Tornado Facts for Kids – Learning About Tornados

 When it comes to learning about tornados, there were so many different facts kids could learn.
 We had a hard time narrowing it down to just 10 so we are featuring the most important facts about tornados.

-1. Tornadoes are violent columns of air that rotate and reach from a storm cloud to the ground.
+1. Tornadoes are violent columns of air that rotate and reach from a storm cloud (or thunderstorm) to the ground.

-3. Tornado winds are so strong (usually less than 100mph) that they destroy things in their path.
+3. Tornado winds are so strong that they destroy things in their path.

 4. A tornado that occurs over the water is called a waterspout.